rodjek/puppet-lint/developer/tutorial/index.md

 It was installed into ./vendor/gems
 {% endhighlight %}

-I manually specify a path for bundler to install the gems into rather than using the default behaviour which is to install them into `$BUNDLE_PATH` or `$GEM_HOME`.
+Author's Note: I manually specify a path for bundler to install the gems into rather than using the default behaviour which is to install them into `$BUNDLE_PATH` or `$GEM_HOME`.
 This way everything is contained nicely in my project directory.